 19th century objections to glossolalia as speaking in tongues.

-Rev. Edward Hayes Plumptre, Professor of Divinity at the King’s College in London, wrote a compelling overview, comparing the ancient versus the contemporary definition in the 1863 edition of Smith’s Dictionary of the Bible.
-It may be one of the most comprehensive historical writings on this religious topic up until this point.
-He concluded that the “theories of Bleek, Herder, and Bunsen,” cannot be reconciled, “without a wilful distortion of the evidence.”(1) “Tongues, Gift of” by E.H.
+Rev. Edward Hayes Plumptre was a highly esteemed scholar, hymnist and Professor of Divinity at the King’s College in London.
+His greatest connections with history was his opposition to Charles Darwin and that he was ordained by Bishop Wilberforce – the son of the revered William Wilberforce.
+Plumptre wrote a compelling overview in the 1863 edition of Smith’s Dictionary of the Bible on speaking in tongues.
+He compared the ancient versus the contemporary definition and found the new one wanting.
+His coverage may be one of the most comprehensive historical writings on this religious topic up until this point.
+He concluded that the “theories of Bleek, Herder, and Bunsen,” cannot be reconciled, “without a wilful distortion of the evidence.”(3) “Tongues, Gift of” by E.H.
 Plumptre.
 Dictionary of the Bible.
 William Smith, LL.D. ed.
 London: John Murray.
 1863.
 Pg.
-1556 In his defence he documented many different views over history along with the traditionally accepted one.(2) IBID.
+1556 In his defence he documented different views over history along with the traditionally accepted one.(4) IBID.
 Plumptre.
 Pg.
 1557ff

 Glossolalia overtakes the traditional interpretation.